Nice to know

 You have looked at the weather forecast, thought about what to wear and now you are looking forward to going out among lots of happy people for an unforgettable evening.
 But to be completely ready for Culture Night or Family Culture Night there are some things that are nice to know.
 We have gathered the most important information here.

-You can also stay updated about Culture Night and Family Culture Night by signing up to our newsletter (insert link).
-And you can keep updated and find inspiration on Instagram and Facebook.
+Stay updated about Culture Night and Family Culture Night by following us on Instagram and Facebook.

 Time and Place